Skip to main content

 Findings: regulatory drivers

-• Circular Aragon Strategy, Government of Aragon manifestation of interest to fund circular projects.
-Government of Aragon call for aid for R&D projects in the CE (BOA of 25 August 2021).
-Based on them and its own networks, the Government of Aragon has identified a portfolio of circular projects in need of funding and that can be invited to participate in this project.
+• Circular Aragon Strategy: The Government of Aragon has expressed a strong interest in funding circular projects.
+A call for aid for R&D projects in the circular economy was issued (BOA of 25 August 2021).
+Based on this initiative and its own networks, the Government of Aragon has identified a portfolio of circular projects in need of funding, which may be invited to participate in this project.

-• Laws on CE are evolving at the European level.
+• Circular economy laws are evolving at the European level.

 Financial schemes

-A proactive search will be carried out for existing initiatives, and those that may arise during the duration of the project, such as: Crowdlending, crowdlending-factoring, business angels, participatory loans, business accelerators/incubators, as well as those that may come from aid from the different administrations that can complement both these innovative and traditional financial initiatives.
-New financing instruments such us open banking, direct lending, the alternative stock market, crowdfunding, etc. will make things easier and faster for SMEs.
+A proactive search will be conducted for existing initiatives and those that may arise during the project’s duration, such as crowdlending, crowdlending-factoring, business angels, participatory loans, and business accelerators/incubators.
+Additionally, funding from various administrations may complement these innovative and traditional financial initiatives.
+New financing instruments, such as open banking, direct lending, the alternative stock market, and crowdfunding, will facilitate quicker and easier funding access for SMEs.

-These innovative finance schemes will enable easy access to a variety of (new) sources of funding, provided 'just in time', shortening the time needed to access the necessary funds as much as possible.
+These innovative finance schemes will enable access to a diverse range of (new) funding sources, provided ‘just in time’, significantly reducing the time needed to secure necessary funds.

 Environmental outcomes of circular economy solutions

-The project proposes an innovative assessment for a circular project, which covers different dimensions, including the environment, by counting of experts in the field.
+The project proposes an innovative assessment for circular projects, covering multiple dimensions, including the environmental aspect, with input from experts in the field.

 Social outcomes of circular economy solutions

-Communication and dissemination measures are planned to raise awareness on circular projects and their results towards the general public.
-We will work with relevant capacity building organisations in Aragon by promoting action to involve the civil society.
+Communication and dissemination measures are planned to raise awareness of circular projects and their results among the general public.
+We will work with relevant capacity-building organisations in Aragon to promote actions that involve civil society.

 Economic outcomes of circular economy solutions

-The project methodology is focused on the creation and refining of innovative business models for CE projects based of the main circular business model principles:
+The project methodology is focused on creating and refining innovative business models for CE projects, based on the main circular business model principles:

-3. Create valuable inputs for businesses beyond your customer.
+• Create valuable inputs for businesses beyond your direct customers.

 Main project stakeholders